Board Policy 5137 and 5145.3

 The Governing Board desires to provide a safe school environment that allows all students equal opportunities in admission and access to the district’s academic and other educational support program, guidance and counseling programs, athletic programs, testing procedures, and other activities.

 The Board prohibits discrimination, harassment, intimidation or bullying of any student by any employee, student or other person in the district.
 Staff shall be alert and immediately responsive to student conduct which may interfere with another student's ability to participate in or benefit from school services, activities or privileges.
-Prohibited discrimination, harassment, intimidation or bullying includes physical, verbal, nonverbal or written conduct based on one of the categories listed above that is so severe and pervasive that it affects a student’s ability to participate in or benefit from an education program or activity; creates and intimidating, threatening, hostile, or offensive education environment, has the effect of substantially or unreasonably interfering with a student’s academic performance; or otherwise adversely affects a student’s educational opportunities.
+Prohibited discrimination, harassment, intimidation or bullying includes physical, verbal, nonverbal or written conduct based on one of the categories listed above that is so severe and pervasive that it affects a student’s ability to participate in or benefit from an education program or activity; creates an intimidating, threatening, hostile, or offensive education environment, has the effect of substantially or unreasonably interfering with a student’s academic performance, is foreseeably likely to cause a substantial disruption to the educational environment; or otherwise adversely affects a student’s educational opportunities.

 The Board also prohibits any form of retaliation against any student who files a complaint or report regarding an incident of discrimination, harassment, intimidation, or bullying.

 The Superintendent or designee shall provide age-appropriate training and information to the students, parents/guardians, and employees regarding discrimination, harassment, intimidation, and bullying, including but not limited to, the district’s nondiscrimination policy, what constitutes prohibited behavior, how to report incidents, and to whom such reports should be made.

 The Principal or designee shall develop a plan to provide students with appropriate accommodations when necessary for their protection from threatened or potentially harassing or discriminatory behavior.